 Virtual Interactive Concerts bring people together to enjoy music and be creative during shelter-in-place.
 Interested in having one for your community?

-Communities I have collaborated with online include
+Communities I have collaborated with during the pandemic include

 Performance/ Collaborative Program